SmaelNicolas/SmaelNicolas/README.md

 * 🖥️  See my portfolio at [Portfolio](http://smaelnicolas.com.ar)
 * ✉️  You can contact me at [nico.smael@gmail.com](mailto:nico.smael@gmail.com)
 * 🚀  I'm currently working on [CoderHouse](https://www.coderhouse.com/)
+* ✨  Front end with React Js
 * 🧠  I'm learning SQL & Testing QA
+* 👀  Always looking for ways to improve my knowledge or acquire new ones
 * 🤝  I'm open to collaborating on any Front End project

 ### Skills